-Many of our ETFs invest in securities of companies, governments and other organizations located outside the United States and at December 31, 2014, approximately 74% of our AUM was held by these ETFs.
+Many of our ETFs invest in securities of companies, governments and other organizations located outside the United States and at December 31, 2015, approximately 82% of our AUM was held by these ETFs.
 Therefore, the success of our business is closely tied to market conditions in foreign markets.
-Investments in non-U.S. issuers are affected by political, social and economic uncertainty effecting a country or region in which we are invested.
-In addition, fluctuations in foreign currency exchange rates could reduce the revenue we earn from certain foreign invested ETFs.
-This occurs because an increase in the value of the U.S. dollar relative to non-U.S. currencies may result in a decrease in the dollar value of the AUM in these ETFs, which, in turn, would result in lower revenue.
-Furthermore, investors are likely to believe certain foreign invested ETFs, as well as certain of our currency and fixed income ETFs, are a less attractive investment opportunity when the value of the U.S. dollar rises relative to non-U.S. currencies, which could have the effect of reducing investments in these ETFs, thus reducing revenue.
+Investments in non-U.S. issuers are affected by political, social and economic uncertainty affecting a country or region in which we are invested.
+In addition, fluctuations in foreign currency exchange rates could reduce the revenues we earn from certain foreign invested ETFs.
+This occurs because an increase in the value of the U.S. dollar relative to non-U.S. currencies may result in a decrease in the dollar value of the AUM in these ETFs, which, in turn, would result in lower revenues.
+Furthermore, investors are likely to believe certain foreign invested ETFs, as well as certain of our currency and fixed income ETFs, are a less attractive investment opportunity when the value of the U.S. dollar rises relative to non-U.S. currencies, which could have the effect of reducing investments in these ETFs, thus reducing revenues.
+Conversely, a weakening U.S. dollar may make less attractive our international hedged equity ETFs, as unhedged alternatives would benefit from the appreciation of the foreign currency or currencies while our hedged ETFs would not, which could result in redemptions in our funds.
+Since a substantial portion of our AUM at December 31, 2015 was held in our international hedged equity ETFs, a weakening of the U.S. dollar relative to the Euro or Yen may adversely affect our AUM and revenues.